jonathanws/template-infrastructure-webapp/README.md

 **Create a stack in CloudFormation**

-In the [Cloudformation Console][cloudformation], create a stack with the `cloudformation/deploy-to-cloudfront.yml` template
+In the [Cloudformation console][cloudformation], create a stack with the `cloudformation/deploy-to-cloudfront.yml` template

 **Build your code**